 Slave Plantations were established in the Americas.
 In North America these tended to produce crops such as cotton or tobacco.
 In the Caribbean and South America, crops such as Sugar were more common.
 Plantations made use of slaves bought as a result of the Transatlantic trade.
 The size of slave plantations varied, as did the number of workers and the conditions in which the slaves lived and worked.
 Some were treated brutally and punished harshly for even minor indiscretions, others were housed and fed well.
-The growth of plantations both during British rule and after American Independence saw the slave population grow rapidly: 11-12 million slaves were transported to North America alone.
+The growth of plantations both during British rule and after American Independence saw the slave population grow rapidly.

 Slave Plantations in British Colonies

 British colonies in the West Indies followed the existing pattern of Slave Plantations.
 These had proven to be successful for the Spanish and Portuguese both in the Canary Islands and then in the Americas.
 As British colonisation spread into the West Indies, the Plantation model was used to harvest Sugar cheaply.
+It meant that the Slave Economy could function with a high profit margin.
 There was a large market for sugar in Britain and Europe so the crop was a sound investment.
 Using the Plantation model streamlined production for the owners.
 An efficient system based on slave labour working the plantations was likely to return large profits.

 In America the same pattern was used on Cotton and Tobacco Plantations.
 In the Southern States these were often very large plantations.
 Fields could be worked by gangs of slaves with production levels high enough to ensure a steady profit.
 Much of the Tobacco that was produced by the Slave Plantations was shipped to Glasgow, the centre of British Tobacco Industry.
 Cotton was shipped to Liverpool for distribution to mills in places such as Manchester.
 This led to the rise in importance of British Slave Ports.